About our social enterprise, our aims and our team.

 4. Our team of people

-Nigel Crawford MA CITP CMC is the founding Director of non-profit social enterprise Diabetes-cutmyrisks.co.uk Ltd. He is a Chartered IT Professional who, as a patient advocate, assists the London Regional Diabetes Network, a London NHS CCG and Surrey Heartlands ICS.
-He also supports UK diabetes research teams as a member of the PPI team at the NIHR Oxford Biomedical Research Centre – Diabetes & Metabolism Theme.
+Nigel Crawford MA MBCS CITP CMC is the founding Director of non-profit social enterprise Diabetes-cutmyrisks.co.uk Ltd. He is a Chartered IT Professional who, as a patient advocate, assists the NHS London Regional Diabetes Network, and Surrey Heartlands ICS.
+He also supports UK diabetes research teams as a member of the Patient Involvement team at the NIHR Oxford Biomedical Research Centre 3 – Diabetes & Metabolism Theme.
 He is the lead author of this website.

 Nigel has had diabetes for 40 years and so uses many NHS services, and has learnt many lessons on how to improve health self-management and personal health and healthcare plans.
 He is a member of: Diabetes UK Campaigners Network, a life member of The Royal Society of Medicine, and a founding member of a London Diabetes Patients Group.